 You don’t have to hate your mom to have the mother wound

-Relationships are complicated, and so it only makes sense that our feelings about the people we’re in relationships with can be complicated too.
-This is especially true when the relationship in question is as complex as the one we have with our mothers.
+Relationships are complicated, so it only makes sense that our feelings about the people we’re in relationships with can be complicated too.
+This is especially true when the relationship in question is as complex as the one we have with our mother.